We’re getting very close to the end of this blog post series… thanks for hanging in there with me!!

 Let me ask you this: When you were in school, did you cover a topic and then study like crazy to take a test over it?
 You may or may not have done well on the test, but no matter… you started a new topic the next time you went to class.

 Common practice when I was a kid was very linear.
-It started by introducing vocabulary, then reading and notes, then maybe an activity or two, then a test.
+It started by introducing vocabulary, then reading and notes, then maybe an assignment or two, then a test.

 Lather, rinse, repeat.